 Check out my shop page for all specialty items used in lectin-free cooking, organized by categories.

-Prepare the dish by generously coating it with coconut oil and arrange the figs on the bottom of the dish to cover it fully.
+- Prepare the dish by generously coating it with coconut oil and arranging the figs on the bottom to cover it fully.
 Sprinkle the hazelnuts on top of the figs saving some to sprinkle when the cake is ready and turned upside down.

-Level the batter and bake the cake on the middle rack for about 30 minutes.
+- Level the batter and bake the cake on the middle rack for about 30 minutes or until the cake is no longer soft to touch.

-Let it cool down for about 20 minutes before you turn it upside down, with the help of a plate/platter/cutting board.
+- Let it cool down for about 20 minutes before you turn it upside down, with the help of a platter or cutting board.
 Check first the sides to see if there is any resistance.
-This cake should come out easily from the dish if the dish is well greased.
+This cake should come out easily from the dish if the dish is well coated with coconut oil.
 Sprinkle with more hazelnuts on top.
-Serve warm or cold, I love it both ways.
+Serve warm or cold.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

-A delicious and healthy way to make a treat when fresh figs are in season.
-Preheat the oven to 350F.
-Wash and pat dry the figs and quarter them.
-Prepare the dish by generously coating it with coconut oil and arrange the figs on the bottom of the dish to fully cover it.
+This gluten-free and sugar-free fresh fig cake is perfect for the fig season.
+Fresh figs are delicious and healthy but highly perishable, especially if they are untreated, and picked ripe from the tree.
+My parents have a fig tree, and keeping up with the harvest is hard.
+This moist, delicious, and naturally sweet cake is what we make whenever we have a lot of fresh figs on hand.
+Preheat the oven to 350F and prepare a baking dish.
+For this cake, I use a shallow PYREX of approx. 7 cm x 28 cm or 7 inch x 11 inch.
+The dish needs to be shallow (about 1 inch), so you can flip the cake easily.
+Alternatively, you can use a dish with a smaller surface but taller walls (in this cake, baking could take a little longer).
+The important thing is for the cake filling to be at level with the walls.
+Prepare the dish by generously coating it with coconut oil and arranging the figs on the bottom to cover it fully.
 Sprinkle the hazelnuts on top of the figs saving some to sprinkle when the cake is ready and turned upside down.
 Mix the dry ingredients in a small bowl.
-In a bigger bowl, mix the eggs with the nut butter, honey and milk and combine well with a hand blender.
-Start adding the flour and incorporate it into the liquid.
-When you are done with adding the dry ingredients, you can add more flour if you feel the batter is too wet.
-The figs will release liquid and you don't want the batter to be too moist.
-The batter will need to be spooned on top of the figs, it will not be runny (see pictures).
-Level the batter and bake the cake on the middle rack for about 30 minutes.
-Let it cool down for about 20 minutes before you turn it upside down, with the help of a plate/platter/cutting board.
+Mix the wet ingredients in a large bowl.
+Add the flour gradually to the wet mix and incorporate it into the liquid.
+If the batter seems too wet, you can add more coconut flour.
+The figs will release liquid when baked, and you don't want the batter on top to be too moist.
+The batter will need to be spooned on top of the figs; it will not be runny.
+Level the batter and bake the cake on the middle rack for about 30 minutes or until the cake is no longer soft to touch.
+Let it cool down for about 20 minutes before you turn it upside down, with the help of a platter or cutting board.
 Check first the sides to see if there is any resistance.
-This cake should come out easily from the dish if the dish is well greased.
-Sprinkle with more hazelnuts on top.
-Serve warm or cold, I love it both ways.
-Cut in squares or slice the way you wish and store in the refrigerator or freeze.
-I love it the next day for coffee, cold from the refrigerator.
-Fresh Fig Cake With Hazelnuts
+This cake should come out easily from the dish if the dish is well coated with coconut oil.
+Sprinkle with more hazelnuts on top and portion into 12 slices.
+Serve warm or cold.Easy Fresh Fig Cake With Hazelnuts (Gluten-Free, Sugar-Free)

 Ingredients